-At December 31, 2019, the weighted average remaining contractual life of the outstanding options was 9.97 years.
+At September 30, 2020, the 1,100,000 stock options remain outstanding and exercisable, and have a weighted average remaining contractual life of 9.22 years.

 10. Segmented Information

 The Company operates in one reportable operating segment, being the acquisition, exploration and evaluation of mineral properties in the State of Alaska, USA.